The Way Things Work (TV series): Characters

 The programme consisted of six main characters, all of whom appeared in every episode of the programme.

 The Inventor: A middle-aged man on temporary vacation to Mammoth Island.
 Throughout the series, he was never named.
 He is responsible for the construction of the machines on Mammoth Island, and is always presenting labour-saving apparatus, which often caused difficulties of its own.
 Voiced by Dan Russell.

 Olive: The Inventor's closest friend.
 Aged 14, she has a very inquisitive mind, and often appears cleverer than the Inventor.
 Voiced by Ellie Fairman.

 Troy: Olive's cousin, who relies mostly on his own strength and those of the woolly mammoths, and is sometimes gullible.
 Voiced by Bob Saker.

 Frank: Pilbeam's brother and Olive's father, who takes charge of building the Inventor's inventions.
 Voiced by Keith Wickham.

 Pilbeam: Troy's father; married to Brenda.
 Although he is Frank's brother, he lives separately from him and is often unsure of Frank's plans, and is known to quarrel with his wife.
 Voiced by Keith Wickham.

 Brenda: Troy's mother, married to Pilbeam.
 She is strictly opposed to the Inventors' ideas, and often argues with her husband.
 Voiced by Caroline Bernstein.

 Episodes

 Reception

 The series was released on the BBC to general acclaim; however, late into its airing, the BBC believed that it had not been as popular as they thought it would, and, by early 2002, the show had been discontinued before Millimage's plans of a second series could be carried through.
-However, Millimages still went on to release a DVD of the existing 26 episodes in 2005.
+Millimages released a DVD of the existing 26 episodes in 2005.
 The series won a Gold World Award for Children's Programming at the New York Festival 2004.